Voriconazole

 - Wash your bedsheets and towels regularly.

-- Avoid taking VORICONAZOLE (oral form) with foods containing chocolate and caffeine, such as cocoa beans, tea, coffee, cola and energy drinks, as it may increase the adverse effects of caffeine.
+- Avoid taking Voriconazole (oral form) with foods containing chocolate and caffeine, such as cocoa beans, tea, coffee, cola and energy drinks, as it may increase the adverse effects of caffeine.

-- Avoid alcohol intake with VORICONAZOLE (oral form) as it may cause adverse effects and increase the risk of liver damage.
+- Avoid alcohol intake with Voriconazole (oral form) as it may cause adverse effects and increase the risk of liver damage.

 - It is advisable to follow a candida diet during yeast infections.
 This diet excludes sugar, gluten, certain dairy products, and alcohol and switches to low-sugar fruits, non-starchy vegetables and gluten-free foods.
 A very-high sugar or high-carbohydrate diet may increase the count of Candida in some people.